rawatarvind/kubernetes_example/Schedule/readme.md

 there are three type of taint & toleration.

-a) N**oSchedul**e:- can't be scheduled if they can't have toleration.
+a) **NoSchedule**:- can't be scheduled if they can't have toleration.

 b) **PreferSchedule**:- can be scheduled if they can't have toleration.

 c) **NoExecute** :- delete existing pods if they don't have toleration.

-**Affinity & Anti-affinity**:- affinity is also used to schedule the pod over nodes it's alternative of nodeselector with advance option like (lt,Exist,in, etc)
+**Affinity & Anti-affinity**:- affinity is also used to schedule the pod over nodes it's alternative of nodeSelector with advance option like (lt,Exist,in, etc)

 there two type of Affinity .